ishantsolanki/grunt-code-switch/README.md

 });
 ```

-In `JS` files add a code switch blocks in the following manner.
+In `JS` files add the code switch blocks in the following manner.

 **Note:** The spaces does matter.